- The role of Councilkeyboard_arrow_down

 A new fully accessible plaza, connected by a traffic light-controlled pedestrian crossing, will extend across both sides of the road.
 The plaza will be a place to relax, meet up with friends, or wait for a bus, train or taxi.
 It will feature new plantings, bus and pedestrian shelters, seating, and cultural elements.
 A new 10-bay bike park with charging for e-bikes and scooters will securely store bikes and scooters for riders transferring to public transport or visiting the shops.
 Spacious new footpaths on the western (retail) side of the road will improve pedestrian access to Kāpiti Lights.

-Some of the Pohutukawa trees located in the former car park near the old state highway were removed to make way for the bus interchange and public plaza.
+Some of the pohutukawa trees located in the former car park near the old state highway were removed to make way for the bus interchange and public plaza.
 The remaining trees will feature in the new public plaza.

 The pedestrian underpass will remain in place.